tecoevo/matecopying_multiplemorphs/README.md

 For questions, collaborations, or reproducibility inquiries, please contact:
 **Chaitanya S. Gokhale**
-Center for Computational and Theoretical Biology, University of Würzburg
+Chair for Computational and Theoretical Biology, University of Würzburg
 📧 chaitanya.gokhale@uni-wuerzburg.de

 ---